 Similarly, the flux upper limits from the HGPS were derived assuming a spectral index of 2.3, whilst the mean spectral index of sources listed in the HGPS is $2.4 \pm 0.3$.
 Therefore, we varied the spectral index for the derived upper limit and found that an index of 2.1 relaxes the upper limit by a factor 3, whilst an index of 2.5 tightens the upper limit by a factor 3 (with respect to the quoted value for an assumed index of 2.3).

 Flux predictions provided by this model can hence be considered an order of magnitude estimate.
-In tables \ref{tab:targets} and \ref{tab:slowtargets}, cases where the predicted flux exceeds an upper limit obtained from the HGPS by less than an order of magnitude may be considered compatible within the limitations of the model.
+In table \ref{tab:targets} , the predicted fluxes that currently lie below the detectable limit may be enhanced by an order of magnitude within the limitations of the model.

 As mentioned in section \ref{sec:model}, the Sedov time occurs at characteristically different ages for different supernova types.
 Although a distinction between core collapse and type Ia events can be made for a small number of SNRs based on their immediate environment, for the majority of cases this is uncertain.
 The core collapse scenario was adopted as default, due to the progenitor massive stars being somewhat younger than the progenitor white dwarfs of type Ia events and therefore more likely to be in environments harbouring rich molecular clouds.
-Nevertheless, we explored the influence of a type Ia Sedov time on the results, finding that all except for two of the clouds in table \ref{tab:targets} predicted to be detectable by CTA remain so under the type Ia scenario.
+Nevertheless, we explored the influence of a type Ia Sedov time on the results, finding that only two of the clouds predicted to be detectable by CTA remain so under the type Ia scenario.

-Interestingly, there were 3 clouds that only classed as detectable for type Ia events, implying that flux constraints on clouds can also be used to investigate intrinsic properties of the SNR.
+The variation in predicted flux under type IIb and type Ia scenarios implies that flux constraints on clouds may also be used to investigate intrinsic properties of the SNR.